Some orphaned Crites are still kicking

 cheesy and corny but some did an okay job

-with it.
-Aimee Brooks seems to
+Aimee Brooks (Annie) seems to

 pull off playing an intelligent teen in